PubInv/PubInv/ideas/Immature Ideas.md

 * A schematic, and even
 * A printed circuit board---this would be pushing it!

+### RemeDI: A Digital Interface like MIDI for Arduino sensors

+A part of this idea would be to provide a "Digital Interface" to each kind of sensor.
+This would be an expanding library, but it would allow each sensor and remediation to be treated in a fairly standard way.

+An important aspect of this would be to create an "event driven" approach.
+(Probably a library for this already exists, I need to research.)
+We could treat each sensor as if it produced Events, and allow you to register Event Handlers for each of these events.
+A typical Event would be "Temperature got too hot" from the TN335 sensor or "the push button was pushed".
+Programming could then be thought of in terms of creating event handlers.
+The Remediation Actions (Or perhaps just "Actions" is a better term) would Also have a digitial interface, so you would call "Turn motor on for 3 seconds".
+The library would have to handle the interlacing of time so that multiple actions could be handled at various times.

 ## Idea: Make an accurate physical simulation of a biochar retort

 Build a D3-based usable simulation of a biochar retort, using a true physical model that was fairly